My Current Availability:Open to opportunities and looking for the right fit.

 Why have you done so much contracting?

-Back in 2005 I was just a 22 year old kid who had been running his own tech company since they were 17.
+Back in 2005 I was just a 22 year old kid who had been running his own tech company since he was emancipated at 17.
 I sort of "won the lotto" and through good luck, hard work, a lot of determination, and some help from friends I manage to land my first role at MSFT in MSR.
 MSR is also known as MSFT Research.

 Here I am, surrounded by PHD's and experts in fields of study I adored.
 I wanted to learn everything.
 So I did what any man should do in that situation: I started asking questions about everything I could, including how best to take advantage of this opportunity.